MKSCB Learning and Improvement Framework

 Both individual professionals and their organisations need, when involved in protecting children and promoting their welfare to reflect on the quality of their services, and their practice, and to learn from practice reviews, audits, and the sharing of best practice in order to develop and improve.
 They also need to learn from when things do not work well or go wrong in order to improve and to reduce the risk of similar things happening in the future

-Milton Keynes Safeguarding Children Board, like all LSCBs has a Learning and Improvement Framework, designed to support the work of the LSCB and all agencies to be clear about their responsibilities, to learn from experience and to improve services as a result.
-It builds on the following principles
+Milton Keynes Safeguarding Board has a Learning and Improvement Framework, which is based on the Board’s Outcomes-Based Accountability performance framework, and designed to support the work of the Board and all agencies to be clear about their responsibilities, to learn from experience and to improve services as a result.
+It builds on the following principles:

-- There is a culture of continuous learning and improvement in every agency and in MKSCB
+- There is a culture of continuous learning and improvement in every agency and in MKSB

 - The approach taken to reviews is proportionate